lizardpeter/black-ops-2/README.md

 Most of the uncompiled GSC files come from JezuzLizard's repository.
 Any GSC files I post here will be personally modified in some way to achieve some goal.

 In addition to GSC files, I will also post tutorials and important information I have learned along the way.

+To see some of the code in action, feel free to join my servers on Plutonium by searching for "lizardpeter" in the server browser.

+IMAGE HERE